-Welcome to our comprehensive guide to the health system in France.
+Welcome to our guide to the health system in France.

-The system is often rightly praised for the quality of the treatment and the level accessibility it offers to patients.
+France is often rightly praised for the quality of healthcare it provides.

 Perhaps as a result of this expenditure the French enjoy a life expectancy only exceeded by that of the Japanese!

 Nevertheless, the system is under severe financial pressure, there is a growing shortage of suitable staff in many regions, and a higher proportion of the running costs are having to be picked up by patients.